mverouden/blogdown-academic/content/post/2020-04-09-xquartz-macos/index.md

 Download XQuartz using the following link: [{{< icon name="download" pack="fas" >}} XQuartz v2.7.11 (ca. 75.9 MB)](https://github.com/XQuartz/XQuartz/releases/download/XQuartz-2.7.11/XQuartz-2.7.11.dmg)

-The latest release of XQuartz, however, is version 2.8.5.
-This version should be used for OS X Mavericks (version 10.9.x) or later.<!--, up to and including macOS Monterey (version 12.x).-->
+The latest release of XQuartz, however, is version 2.8.6.
+This version should be used for macOS High Sierra (version 10.13.x) or later.<!--, up to and including macOS Monterey (version 12.x).-->

-Download XQuartz using the following link: [{{< icon name="download" pack="fas" >}} XQuartz v2.8.5 (ca. 103MB)](https://github.com/XQuartz/XQuartz/releases/download/XQuartz-2.8.5/XQuartz-2.8.5.pkg)
+Download XQuartz using the following link: [{{< icon name="download" pack="fas" >}} XQuartz v2.8.6 (ca. 103 MB)](https://github.com/XQuartz/XQuartz/releases/download/XQuartz-2.8.6/XQuartz-2.8.6.pkg)

 {{% callout warning %}}
 Make sure you download and install the correct version!